 Team One headed for Long Island, New York, while Team Two targeted Ponte Verda Beach, Florida.
 The two teams would land a few days apart but would rendezvous on July 4th in a Cincinnati hotel to properly coordinate their malicious mission.

 The Nazis had scoured the records of the Ausland Institute to find their men.
-This German organization kept track of the political affiliations of their citizens who moved overseas and those who returned to Germany.
+This German organization kept track of the political affiliations of its citizens who moved overseas and those who returned to Germany.
 In this case, the Nazis were particularly interested in those who had lived in the United States.
 Many of the members were also in the German-American Bund, an American pro-Nazi-Fascist organization.
 This group focused on speaking out publicly in favor of Hitler and against the would-be Allies and their treatment of Germany.

 In an abstract twist, the Bund even once managed to amass twenty thousand followers at a rally in Madison Square Garden around this time period.
 The organization was radical and known to be violent.
 Officially, the German Reich distanced themselves from it.
 However, as we know now, Nazi Germany actively recruited from their ranks.